 Radiometric Temperature Measurements

 A radiometric thermal camera measures the temperature of a surface by interpreting the intensity of an infrared signal reaching the camera.
-This non-contact and non-destructive technique (NDT) gives users enormous advantages for many of their surface temperature measurement applications because it can be integrated into a FLIR Aerial package with the Zenmuse thermal module.
+This non-contact and non-destructive technique (NDT) gives users enormous advantages for many of their surface temperature measurement applications because it can be integrated into a FLIR Aerial package.
 This is sometimes referred to as a UAS or unmanned aerial system.
 A UAS allows an operator to move and position the thermal camera to quickly make temperature measurements over large areas and in difficult or dangerous environments.
 For example, a UAS can measure the surface temperature of a heat exchanger on a roof, a faulty connection on a high voltage transmission line, solar cells in a solar panel, and over large agricultural fields.
 However, the ability to remotely sense temperature, as oppose to direct surface contact, comes at the necessity to account for particular surface and environmental conditions; some of these conditions are illustrated as Figure 1.

 It is important to distinguish radiometric temperature measurements as surface infrared measurements because radiometric measurements should be restricted to optically opaque materials.
 Metals and organic material are usually completely opaque and radiometric measurements should be able to resolve their surface temperature.
 Although there are materials that are semi-translucent to infrared heat (sapphire glass, zinc sulfide glass, zirconia oxides), radiometric measurements of these surfaces must account for the total volumetric and through-plane temperature of the material; this significantly increases the complexity of the analysis.